Core Workflow#

 count,mean,sum,regional-frac).Add an optional

 --heatmapparameter to generate regional dendrogram heatmaps formeanand/orregional-fracextraction types with ≤200 regions.
+Alternative tools for generating heatmaps are available in modality Viewer (beta).

 Step 3: DMR calling#